Communicative vs Objective Ethics

 Although the members of the pluralistic society cannot agree on whether football is a sin (because they can't agree whether the word "sin" has a meaning any longer) they can agree on the morality of keeping the discussion open and respecting everyone's point of view.

+If "the members of the pluralistic society" cannot agree on their shared goal, which is the case with discourse ethics, their discussion will be pointless and is doomed to fail.
 Freedom is the prerequisite for "good life" and therefore is the "highest aims".
 An effort to base (secular) ethics on freedom not only is successful but also entails "the morality of keeping the discussion open and respecting everyone's point of view" which underpins the discourse ethics.

 Habermas wants to go beyond this because anyone wanting to participate in this discussion will soon face the question of how people are to judge what, in reference to any particular practice, is the right thing to do.
 Okay, they must keep the discussion open so as not to sacrifice the search for truth/validity, but how are they to come to any agreement in a pluralistic society in which agreements are so hard to reach?